tildedave/httpmock.js/README.md

 httpmock.js
 =============

-Node port of Restmock (https://github.com/tildedave/restmock).

-HTTPMock is a  server that serves mostly static content.
+httpmock.js is a  server that serves mostly static content.
 Its configuration is specified by an external file in a DSL.

+The goal is to allow easy specification of mock servers for client testing.

+It began as a node.js port of restmock (https://github.com/tildedave/restmock).

 Usage
 -----